redeyesdemonkyo/s3get/README.md

 # s3get simple cli object storage downloader

-## WHy should you use it
+## Why use it
-s3get provides a simple cli go binary that allows downloading of S3 compatible storage such as AWS S3, Google Cloud Storage (Using HMAC credentials), or Ceph (Using Ceph Object Gateway)
+s3get provides a simple cli go binary that allows downloading of S3 compatible storage objects such as AWS S3, Google Cloud Storage (Using HMAC credentials), or Ceph (Using Ceph Object Gateway)

 The idea is to follow the `linux/Unix Principle` that a cli utility should be